Race Day Information - Sunday 26 October 2008

 Registration

-• Registration 7:00 am to 7:45 am at the bandstand.
-Click here to see a map.
+• Registration 6:45 am to 7:35 am at the Bandstand, Serpentine Road.

-• A number must be visible on your front during the run legs and on your back during the bike leg.
+• A race number must be visible on your front during the run legs and on your back during the bike leg.

 • Race belts are permitted but you are responsible for ensuring that marshals are able to see your number at all stages of the race.